swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 Third revision:

 * Only apply the source-compatibility rule, which avoids opening an existential argument when the existential box would have sufficed, in Swift 5.
 In Swift 6, we will open the existential argument whenever we can, providing a consistent and desirable semantics.
+* Re-introduce `as any P` and `as! any P` , now that they will be useful in Swift 6.
+* Clarify more about the relationship to the explicit opening syntax, which could also be a future direction.

 Second revision: